MoisesOR/JMeter-Performance/README.md

 - Install [Python](https://www.python.org/downloads/)
 - Install [Visual Studio C++](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)

-## Report
+## Report creator
 **ReportCreator.bat** create the report just tipying the follow parameters:
-- **Title**: What title you want in the HTML.
+- **Title:** What title you want in the HTML.
 The default title is "Jmeter Report"
-- **CSV Path**: You must set your results path, just accept CSV.
+- **CSV Path:** You must set your results path, just accept CSV.
-- **Folder Path**: Clean folder to contains the HTML and their configuration.
+- **Folder Path:** Clean folder to contains the HTML and their configuration.
-- **Granularity**: Set the granularity for graphs inside HTML, default is 1 minute.
+- **Granularity:** Set the granularity for graphs inside HTML, default is 1 minute.
 **IMPORTANT: You must have the JMeter version and bin in your Enviorment variables in the Path secction.**

 ## Plugins